ItotiaHarrison/Bot-Battlr/README.md

 ## What You Already Have
-The following is a tree illustrating the overall component structure:

 `BotCard` and `BotSpecs` are presentational components that have been provided for you that will render out information about an individual bot formatted for a list view and for a full view, respectively.
 They are prestyled, and it is your responsibility to get the data into them.

 `BotCollection` and `YourBotArmy` are container components. `BotCollection` is where all the bots will be displayed, while `YourBotArmy` (the green portion on the top of the screen) will only display the bots that have been selected by the user.

-`BotPag`e is the highest component below App, and serves as the main container for all of the pieces of the page.
+`BotPage` is the highest component below App, and serves as the main container for all of the pieces of the page.